efor89/firstjoinui/README.md

-This Plugin open an UI at the first Join!
+This Plugin open an UI at the first Join.

-After you set the jtext and jtitle reload your Server!
+After you set the jtext and jtitle reload your Server.

 {player} -> player name